If you’ve read this blog post, you’d know that most of us need to increase our protein intake as we aren't quite getting enough in our daily diet.

 1. Breakfast Smoothie

 Ideal for a busy lifestyle, smoothies can make an easy and nutritious breakfast.
-Adding a source of protein will also ensure that the smoothie will keep you fuller for longer, keeping you away from simple carbs, sugars and snacking between meals.
+Adding whey protein isolate will also ensure that the smoothie will keep you fuller for longer, keeping you away from simple carbs, sugars and snacking between meals.

 This Creamy Berry Smoothie is one of our favourites.